 A key part of the Company's strategy is to maintain a strong balance sheet.
-Its financial strength allows the Company to invest in safety and continuous improvement initiatives, to retain key employees, to invest in training and innovation, to maintain its equipment in good condition and maintain sufficient inventory to meet increased customer demands.
-The Company has the liquidity required for the current industry ramp-up and its financial strength allows it to adapt and manage effectively through challenging environments, such as the COVID-19 pandemic the world continues to deal with.
+Its financial strength allows the Company to invest in safety and continuous improvement initiatives, to retain key employees, to invest in training and innovation, to maintain its equipment in good condition, and maintain sufficient inventory to meet increased customer demands.
+The Company has the liquidity required for the current industry ramp-up and its financial strength allows it to adapt and manage effectively through challenging periods, such as the COVID-19 pandemic.